Support Groundbreaking Reporting on Women

 Allan Olingo

-He holds a Bachelor of Arts with a major in Communications from the University of Nairobi and a Master of Science in Digital Audience Strategy from Arizona State University.
-He is also an alumni of the Bloomberg Media Initiative from the Strathmore University in Nairobi, Kenya and an alumni of the United States Department of State International Visitor Leadership Program (IVLP)-2020.
+He holds a Bachelor of Arts in Communications from the University of Nairobi and a Master of Science in Digital Audience Strategy from Arizona State University.
+Allan is also an alumnus of the Bloomberg Media Initiative at Strathmore University and the U.S. Department of State’s prestigious International Visitor Leadership Program (IVLP) in 2020.

 “This is our fight” – Kenyan healthcare providers brace for Trump presidency